THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The 36-hour passage to New Caledonia was fairly uneventful, with the exception of David singlehanding almost all the way.
 Sunday morning I was feeling well enough to take over so David could get a nap in.
 We led the way and were the first to anchor in Baie du Boise, New Caledonia Sunday afternoon.
-We were quickly joined by CM, CI, and SW.
+CM, CI, and SW quickly joined us.
 SC arrived later that evening.

 Turns out, I wasn’t the only one feeling poorly.
 I was the only one that could safely say it was a 24-hour stomach bug.
 Ryan started to feel really terrible too and had to seek medical attention in Noumea.
-It was discovered he had a systemic infection originating in his leg.
+The doctor said he had a systemic infection originating in his leg.
 He was down for several days.
 Ryan’s crew member Ted had singlehanded just like David did.

 On Sea Wolf, Jonas got a similar infection and ended up having to fly to Australia for treatment.
 It was rough times for this regatta.